WebDevStudios/custom-post-type-ui/readme.txt

 Updated: Adjusted preserved label handling to aid with plugin performance.
 Props alex-solovyev
 Fixed: "show in nav menus" missing from tools section for post type section.
 Fixed: Error occurred when attempting to unset post types while editing a taxonomy.

+= 1.5.7 - 2018-03-07 =
+* Added: "output" added to blacklisted taxonomy slug list.
+* Fixed: Prevent potential fatal error with customized links in plugin list page.
+* Updated: Text at top of help area and readme description to promote available layouts in CPTUI-Extended.
+* Updated: Things have been tested on the latest WordPress.
+You're in good hands.

 = 1.5.6 - 2017-11-09 =
 * Added: Added "custom_css", "customize_changeset", "author", and "post_type" as reserved post_types.